Business Change Foundation

 The course is not accredited by the BCS but is based on the course we ran when Capiro was an accredited BCS exam and training provider.
 We terminated this association in 2017 because we wished to adopt a different business model.

-The course is for those wishing to self study for the British Computer Society (BCS) examination, Foundation Certificate in Business Change.
+- Wishing to self study for the British Computer Society (BCS) examination, Foundation Certificate in Business Change

 Module 1 – Business Change Principles